Frequently Asked Questions

 Payment plans and discounts are available for clients paying out of pocket.
 Barter for goods or services that are useful to the midwife may be an option, please contact me to discuss your options.

-WHAT IS INCLUDED IN THIS FEE?
+WHAT IS INCLUDED IN THE MIDWIFERY FEE?

 The out of pocket fee includes routine prenatal, labor & birth, and postpartum services provided by the midwife and assistant.
-Complementary care from other providers including back-up physician, chiropractor, massage therapist, or doula are not included.
+Complementary care from other providers including back-up physician, chiropractor, massage therapist, or doula is not included.

 HOW LONG DO YOU STAY AFTER MY BABY IS BORN?